jgnewman/maplescript/docs/markdown/index.md

 Because all MapleScript expressions return a value, functions don't have `return` statements.
 Instead, they will implicitly return the value of the last expression executed.

-Functions can be named or anonymous.
-Either way, you have the option of making them polymorphic (meaning you can execute different function bodies depending on what your arguments look like).
+Functions can be named or anonymous but named functions can be polymorphic (meaning you can execute different function bodies depending on what your arguments look like).

-Functions are created using the `make` command, which must take an even number of arguments.
+Named functions are created using the `make` command, which must take an even number of arguments.
 Those arguments can be thought of as occurring in pairs where the first member of the pair is a function pattern and the second member represents what is returned when that pattern is matched.
 In order to execute multiple commands within a function body, you'll wrap them up in a `do` block.

 Unnamed (anonymous) functions are created by calling the `@` function.
 If the first argument you pass to `@` is an array, its items will be used as parameters for the function.
+Anonymous functions may contain as many commands as necessary without the need to wrap them in a `do` block.

 ```maplescript
 -- A function `add` taking x and y